 Fundamental/Basic Accounting Equation :: Capital + Liabilities = Assets

-Accounting is a concept involving mathematical ideas.
-The early developments of accounting involved mathematicians.
+Accounting is built on mathematical concepts.
+The early development of accounting involved mathematicians.
+Luca Pacioli

 The first printed treatise of bookkeeping in the world is the "Summa de Arithmetica, Geometria, Proportioni et Proportionalita" written by Luca Pacioli.
 The treatise was published in Venice in 1494, and was reprinted at Toscolano in 1523.
 This work is one of the most important books on mathematics and has had an enormous impact on the field of accounting ever since.